johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-28-docusaurus-image-cloudinary-remark-plugin/index.md

 ## What about pull request previews?

-We've done all the hard stuff, now let's do some tweaking.
+We've done all the hard stuff, now let's do some finessing.
 We want to make sure that our pull request previews still work.
 My blog runs on Azure Static Web Apps and benefits from a [staging environments / pull request previews feature that lets you see a change before it is merged](../2022-02-08-azure-static-web-apps-a-netlify-alternative/index.md).
 It's useful not only for human intrigue, but for running [tools like Lighthouse against your site to catch issues](../2022-03-20-lighthouse-meet-github-actions/index.md).

 We don't want to be serving images from the Cloudinary CDN when we're running a pull request preview.
 We could make it work, but it doesn't seem worth the candle.
 We can just serve the images from our website.